-- The same factors as horseplay apply. - The worker who assaults a coworker may be removed from course of employment. - The worker who was assaulted is still covered, as long as they do not leave the job site. - Leaving job site to fight is not covered (Blankenship v.
-Dept. of L&I (1934)).
+- Same factors as horseplay apply - Worker who assaults a coworker may be removed from course of employment - Worker who was assaulted is still covered, as long as they do not leave the job site - Leaving job site to fight is not covered (Blankenship v.
+Dept. of L&I (1934))

-Felonies and Intentional Injuries
+Felonies & Intentional Injuries

-- A worker, spouse, child, or dependent is not entitled to compensation if the worker is injured or killed while committing a felony. - A worker who intentionally injures or kills himself or herself is not covered. - Gross negligence is not considered intentional.
+- A worker, spouse, child, or dependent is not entitled to compensation if the worker is injured or killed while committing a felony - A worker who intentionally injures or kills himself or herself is not covered - Gross negligence is not considered intentional